Confraternity of the Blessed Sacrament: Other points of interest

 The English CBS publishes a quarterly newsletter and prayer schedule, known as the Quarterly Paper or QP, and sent to all associates.
 Other publications include The Constitution, The Manual, and The Directory (of districts and wards).

 The American CBS publishes twice a year an Intercession Paper, which is sent to all associates.

 There are copies of the society's manuals in the Library and Museum of Freemasonry in London, listed under Classmark 1295 CON.

 Members of the Confraternity were instrumental in the founding (in 1869) of a religious order of Anglican nuns whose work was to make reparation (by prayer) for what the founders perceived to be dishonour to Jesus through the historic attitude of the Church of England to the Blessed Sacrament.
 The sisters were known as the Community of Reparation to Jesus in the Blessed Sacrament (CRJBS).

 Bishop Roger Jupp is the current superior-general in the United Kingdom.
 The Superior-General of the American branch is Bishop Dan Martins.
-The Reverend Canon Brian Freeland leads the Canadian organisation.
+The late Reverend Canon Brian Freeland (1925-2022) lead the Canadian organisation.